Nederlandse Spoorwegen: Reforms and reversal

 Another change in strategy followed.
 Karel Noordzij became CEO in 2002 and reversed many of the reforms to restore confidence in the company.
 The state no longer considered competitive passenger service to be viable, and began granting concessions with the goal of one concession per line.
 NS received a concession to run main line routes until 2025.

 Recent years

-The timetable change on 10 December 2006 saw the most routes to approximate the symmetry time in clock-face schedules to the one used in most other European countries.
-Previously, this was different at the minute (46 seconds) and led to problems with cross-border trains.
+The timetable change on 10 December 2006 saw the most routes to approximate the symmetry minute in clock-face schedules to the one used in most other European countries.
+The previous symmetry minute 46 led to problems with cross-border trains.
 As of december 2022 the company's CEO is former minister Wouter Koolmees, after Marjan Rintel left to become CEO of KLM.

 NS was heavily impacted by the COVID-19 pandemic, which caused massive drops in passenger numbers.
 The company received significant financial support from the national government in order to keep the company solvent.
 In 2022, the company made significant cuts in its timetable, running fewer and shorter trains, as a consequence of personnel shortages.

+4 October 2025 was the last day NS used locomotives in domestic passenger services.
+The last ones, which were running between The Hague and Eindhoven, were retired.